 As a freelancer, I’ve put my eggs in many baskets.

-When you’re self-employed, the worst thing you could do is to rely on just one source of income.
+When you’re self-employed and working from home or doing freelance jobs while abroad, the worst thing you could do is to rely on just one source of income.
 If one job falls through (which does happen often), then you need backups to carry you through.

 My baskets of freelancing income are split between: